MacGyverr/skin.metropolis-personal/README.md

 Do not bother the official Metropolis Devs with issues you have with my version!

-To use this skin, download the "skin.metropolis-personal-master.zip" by pressing the "Download Zip" button on the Git page (or use this URL https://github.com/MacGyverr/Metropolis/archive/skin.metropolis-personal.zip, then from inside a Isengard version of Kodi, click Settings->Addons->Install From Zip File, point it to the downloaded file you got from the Git.  (there is no need to rename or extract anything)
+To use this skin, download the "skin.metropolis-personal-isengard.zip" by pressing the "Download Zip" button on the Git page (or use this URL https://github.com/MacGyverr/skin.metropolis-personal/archive/isengard.zip, then from inside a Isengard version of Kodi, click Settings->Addons->Install From Zip File, point it to the downloaded file you got from the Git.  (there is no need to rename or extract anything)

 After selecting the skin, reboot your Kodi install.